 2012

 Throughout 2012, boxes with dolls were decorated with a golden emblem covered with sparkles.
 At the same time, the inner outline of the letters became dark pink.
-As for the form, it remained unchanged.
+The form remained unchanged.

 2013 – 2014

-The Bratz logo, which was used in 2013-2014, can be called the most minimalistic.
+The Bratz logo, used in 2013-2014, can be called the most minimalistic.
 The brand name was first written in white.
-The designers chose an individual font, making all letters lowercase except for the first “B.” A wide black outline has been complemented by a gray gradient shadow behind the word.
+The designers chose an individual font, making all letters lowercase except for the first “B.” A gray gradient shadow behind the word complemented a wide black outline.

 2015 – 2017

 Minimalism has been replaced by glamor.
-The designers repainted the lettering in blue and designed it in the form of a sticker, folding the bottom corner next to the “Z.” All letters have been converted to uppercase and outlined with a thin outline.
+The designers repainted the lettering in blue and designed it as a sticker, folding the bottom corner next to the “Z.” All letters have been converted to uppercase and outlined with a thin outline.
 The golden halo descended directly to the “R.” The bottom of the “T” was covered with a small sticker with pink lips.

-All experiments ended with the manufacturers returning the original logo of the doll line.
-The original design has not changed at all and continues to delight Bratz fans.
+All experiments ended with the manufacturers returning the doll line’s original logo.
+The original design has not changed and continues to delight Bratz fans.

-The authors of the word mark tried to make the design intriguing to influence the children psychologically.
-The absence of strict straight lines, “convex” letters, stars, bright colors attract attention.
+The authors of the word mark sought to make the design intriguing to psychologically influence children.
+Without strict straight lines, “convex” letters, stars, and bright colors attract attention.
 It is a clever marketing tool designed to increase sales.

 Font and Colors